 - Process optimization and stability

-If you take your pharmaceutics degree to the lab, you’ll join a field that’s projected to grow by 17%, much faster than the average 8% for all occupations.
+If you take your pharmaceutics degree to the lab as a biochemist, you’ll join a field that’s projected to grow by 15%, much faster than the average for all occupations.
 Pharmaceutics also provides excellent preparation for a medical career or any other health profession.

-- Required to take at least 20 non-research credits in courses acceptable to the degree, at least 10 research credits and an approved written thesis and successful oral defense of that thesis
+- An approved written thesis and successful oral defense of that thesis

-- Only 6 credits at the 300-400 level can be applied towards the degree and requires the pursuit of 700- or 800-level courses
+*Only 6 credits at the 300-400 level can be applied toward the degree and require the pursuit of 700- or 800-level courses

 Financial aid in the form of scholarships, student loans and graduate assistantships may be available to you to help offset the cost of your degree.
 Explore your options on our Financial Aid page.